Five minors die due to malnutrition in Tharparkar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+In 2018 the local health department reported 428 minors dead due to malnutrition and other diseases in the area.

-According to the Health Department, every year 1,500 children die due to malnutrition, infections and lack of proper medical facilities in the remote region.
+According to the health department every year 1 500 children die due to malnutrition infections and lack of proper medical facilities in the remote region.
+A report released by the United Nation s Children Fund in April stated that Pakistan is among countries with the highest infant mortality rates.

+In 2018 the local health department reported 428 minors dead due to malnutrition and other diseases in the area.

-According to the Health Department, every year 1,500 children die due to malnutrition, infections and lack of proper medical facilities in the remote region.
+According to the health department every year 1 500 children die due to malnutrition infections and lack of proper medical facilities in the remote region.
+A report released by the United Nation s Children Fund in April stated that Pakistan is among countries with the highest infant mortality rates.

 Comments